wangonya/wangonya.com/content/blog/css-fetch-spinner.md

 ```

 The spinner visibility is hidden by default using the built-in
 `hidden` attribute.
-This is the element we\'ll manipulate in
+This is the element we'll manipulate in
 order to show and hide it as desired.

 ## Creating the CSS spinner